SQam/GEM_Website/README.md

 * How does the login process work?

-Starts in here with the header, with a login button that links to the login page. app/packages/gemapp-core/lib/client/templates/header.html
+1. Starts in app/packages/gemapp-core/lib/client/templates/header.html, with a login button that links to the login page.
-On the login page here takes the email and password app/packages/gemapp-core/lib/client/templates/public/login.html which displays the login
+2. On the app/packages/gemapp-core/lib/client/templates/public/login.html page, the user inputs their email and password.
-That's handled in here: /app/packages/gemapp-core/lib/client/templates/public/login.coffee Once rendered a method is called to the server to make the actual login: Meteor.loginWithPassword(user.email, user.password, That function is defined in a package listed in this file called accounts-password: app/packages/gemapp-lib/package.js You can see the API for the function here: http://docs.meteor.com/#/full/meteor_loginwithpassword
+3. Processing that is handled in /app/packages/gemapp-core/lib/client/templates/public/login.coffee
+4. Once rendered, a method is called to the server to make the actual login: Meteor.loginWithPassword(user.email, user.password)
+5. That function is defined in a package called accounts-password which is included into our project with app/packages/gemapp-lib/package.js.
+You can see the API for the function here: http://docs.meteor.com/#/full/meteor_loginwithpassword

 * What is the inspiration for the GEM project?